5G Analyst’s Views – from Hyping to Happening

 “A colleague of mine, Nick Jones, looked at the common applications for IOT over the next five years, the different industries and applications, and there really weren't that many applications that would need the attributes of 5G because it could be done in other ways.
 So there's a lot of hype about it.”

 He points out that some people muddle 5G itself with applications and technologies associated with 5G – such as edge computing, massive MIMO, and network slicing.
-One European mobile operator is looking to expand its data centre to maybe a hundred remote centres to bring them closer to the edge for lower latency and to relieve the traffic on the core.
+One European mobile operator is looking to expand its data center to maybe a hundred remote centres to bring them closer to the edge for lower latency and to relieve the traffic on the core.
 “Edge computing… all the 5G vendors are factoring in edge computing capability in their solutions at the moment.
 Network slicing, a great idea and can one do it now in existing networks?
 Yeah, but it's incredibly clunky and so to build a whole new network and to actually bring in things like software-defined network, network function, virtual network functionality, you can do that on a new network but it's so, so difficult to do it and stick it on an existing legacy network”.

 He also sees potential in massive MIMO, something that does not make sense in earlier generations because those wavelengths would cripple the towers with big, heavy antennas – but at 5G frequencies, it is a real possibility.
 So it is not so much 5G per se that is revolutionary, but rather more the other technologies riding the same wave.